Vinylacetylene

+Safety

-Vinylacetylene is extremely dangerous because in high enough concentrations (typically > 30 mole percent, but pressure dependent) it can auto-detonate (explode without air being present) especially at elevated pressures, such as those seen in chemical plants processing C4 hydrocarbons.
+Vinylacetylene is extremely dangerous because in high enough concentrations (typically > 30 mole percent, but pressure dependent) it can auto-detonate (explode without air being present) especially at elevated pressures, such as those seen in chemical plants processing C4 hydrocarbons (hydrocarbons with 4 carbon atoms).
 An example of such an explosion occurred at a Union Carbide plant in Texas City in 1969.

 Synthesis

 Vinylacetylene was first synthesized by Hofmann elimination of the related quaternary ammonium salt: